Proudly supported by

 Gardiner Dairy Foundation is committed to strengthening Victorian dairy communities and is partnering with FRRR for the fourteenth time to provide $100,000 in funding for innovative, community-driven projects.

-The Gardiner Foundation has made available $100,000 to fund $5,000 grants for innovative, community-driven projects.
-The aim of these grants is to strengthen small Victorian dairy communities, help build their capacity to deal with local issues, and enhance existing community infrastructure.
+Grants of up to $5,000 aim to strengthen small Victorian dairy communities, helping to build their capacity to deal with local issues, and enhance existing community infrastructure.

-Applications from communities with a population of 5,000 or less will receive priority and must be in a recognised Victorian dairy area.
-Priority will be given to projects that assist in strengthening of small rural communities, building their capacity to deal with local issues, or enhancing of existing community infrastructure.
-Applicants should be not-for-profit community organisations, and must have an ABN.
+Priority will be given to projects that assist in strengthening small rural communities, of less than 5,000; building their capacity to deal with local issues, or enhancing existing community infrastructure.

 Projects must commence after July 2016 and must offer a clear public benefit, be for charitable purposes, and address a need in the community – to this end we encourage applicants to use the Strengthening Small Dairy Communities Toolkit, available on line at http://www.gardinerfoundation.com.au/programs/ssdc-toolboxkit.htm